rubykube/arke/docs/proof-of-consept.md

 ##### Second principal is implemented via:
 1. Having fiat balance on both exchanges.
-2. After the arbitrage process ends (spread closes) we return initial margins to accounts in fiat to both accounts by closing positions on exchanges.
+2. After the arbitrage process ends (spread closes) we return initial margins to accounts in fiat by closing positions on exchanges.
 The balances change only for 'Profit and Loss' amounts.

 #### Case 1.
 Market goes up.
 https://www.evernote.com/l/AYMk5oFeMVpOxa05JdWDPm53DZIdT7Z7OmwB/image.png